johntao/blog-2024/src/content/blog/first-post.md

 The motivations for starting and stopping a blog often remain the same.
 However, two major factors influenced this restart:

-1. **Language Confidence**: Unlike my previous blog in the pre-GPT era, I'm now comfortable writing in English after 2+ years of practice.
-The emergence of AI tools has also helped boost my confidence in English writing 🤓
+1. **Language Confidence**: Unlike my previous blog in the pre-GPT era, I'm now comfortable writing in English after 2+ years of practice, plus, with GPT-boost, writing in English has become even easier 🤓

-2. **Technical Evolution**: The frontend ecosystem has expanded significantly, sometimes intensifying my decision paralysis (Next.js → Svelte → Solid → Lit → WebC → HTMX → Alpine... 😵‍💫).
-While everyone has their reasons for choosing specific technologies, here's why I chose Astro:
+2. **Technical Evolution**: The frontend ecosystem has expanded significantly as usual, sometimes intensifying my decision paralysis (Next.js → Svelte → Solid → Lit → WebC → HTMX → Alpine... 😵‍💫).
+While everyone has their reasons to choose or not to choose a framework at all, here's why I chose Astro:

-- **Performance-First**: Built for optimal content delivery, perfect for blogging
+- **Performance-First**: Fast by default, perfect for content delivery and blogging
-- **Flexible Architecture**: Uses island architecture, allowing seamless integration with major frameworks like React, Vue, and Angular (effectively curing my decision paralysis)
+- **Flexible Architecture**: Uses island architecture, allowing seamless integration with major frameworks like React, Vue, and Angular (effectively curing my decision paralysis 😌)
 - **Strong Documentation**: Including Starlight, a dedicated documentation framework
 - **Rich Ecosystem**: Offers [extensive plugin support](https://astro.build/integrations/) for popular toolchain integration
-- **Developer Experience**: Features an engaging CLI with personality (⌐■_■)
+- **Developer Experience**: Cool looking CLI with personality (⌐■_■)

 ## Future Plans

 ### Content
-I plan to share insights about:
+I would like to share topics that I'm interested in:
 - Frontend development
 - Odoo and ERP systems
 - Generative AI for personal productivity